Where to start?

 - Asian Studies Concentration: An interdisciplinary concentration complements your major — whatever it may be — from biology to drama.
 It allows you to bring together a set of courses on Asia and/or the Middle East and participate in the senior seminar (AMES 490)

-- Islamic Cultures and Civilizations Concentration: This interdisciplinary Concentration is designed for students studying the Islamicate world, broadly speaking, i.e., cultures and countries that have been strongly influenced by Islam and Muslim cultures.
+- Islamic Civilizations and Cultures Concentration: This interdisciplinary Concentration is designed for students studying the Islamicate world, broadly speaking, i.e., cultures and countries that have been strongly influenced by Islam and Muslim cultures.
 Whether your interests are contemporary or historical, see the following courses.

 Participate in the Asian and Middle East Studies Community

-The Asian and Middle East Studies program encourages study abroad and endorses a variety of programs in Asia and the Middle East.
+The Department of Asian and Middle East Studies encourages study abroad and endorses a variety of programs in Asia and the Middle East.
 You will have a chance in our classes prepare for your Study Abroad program before you go and to incorporate your experiences when you return.

 See the Kenyon Career Network for internships and externships in Asia and the Middle East.
 Also consider applying for a Fulbright, a Critical Language Fellowship, a Luce Scholarship, the JET program teaching English in Japan, or the Schwarzman scholarship to study business in China.